hanakai-rb/repo-sync/README.md

 ## How does it work?

-Inside [.github/workflows/repo-sync.yml](.github/workflows/repo-sync.yml) in this repo, we define a repo sync job, which contains a list of repositories and the files to sync within them.
-See this (shortened) example:
+In [`.github/workflows/repo-sync.yml`](.github/workflows/repo-sync.yml) in this repo, we define a job that configures a list of repositories and files to be synced across each.
+For example:

 ```yaml
 repo_sync: